 A few interior photos of our setup:

 Below: Since this photo was taken, we’ve replaced the sleeping bag with a down comforter.
 Between that and the memory foam mattress pad, we sleep better in the camper than at home.
-The tall cabinet to the right serves as our pantry and easily stores at least a week’s worth of dry food.
+The tall cabinet to the right serves as our pantry and easily stores several days worth of dry food.

 Below: Since we don’t have any water tanks, we carry two seven gallon heavy duty water containers.
 They happen to fit perfectly underneath the dinette seats (one under each seat).
 In addition, hanging a water bladder over the door makes for an easily accessible gravity fed water source.